-Details, details and more details!
-I landed this jewel when I purchased a storage container full of furniture a few months ago.
+Details, details, and more details!
+I landed this jewel of a side table when I purchased a storage container full of furniture a while back.
 All those details had me everywhere trying to decide on a finish and the perfect look.
 While I wasn’t attracted to its ornateness, I knew it needed a finish that would bring out the character of the piece.
 Just look at those handles!
-I love the look that the metallic painted furniture gives these detailed pieces can handle the BLING!
+I love the look that the metallic painted furniture gives these detailed pieces that can handle the BLING!

 My plan for this makeover was to use metallic paint from Modern Masters.
-I have used their metallic paints many times in the past and it’s one of my favorites.
+I have used their metallic paints many times, and it’s one of my favorites.
 I love that they carry a variety of metallic paint colors/metal effect finishes.
 If you want a dramatic finish on your furniture, the metallics will not disappoint.

 This post contains a few affiliate links to help you find the products I use.
 You are not charged extra to use any of the links, but any income I make will be used for more fun projects!
 To see my full disclaimer, click here!

 Here is a supply list of what you will need to recreate this finish.
-Click on the products below to find where to purchase for your next project.
+Click on the products below to find where to purchase them for your next metallic painted furniture project.

-I began with proper cleaning and a light sanding with a 220 grit sandpaper to smooth out any rough spots.
+Always begin with proper cleaning and a light scuff sanding with 220 grit sandpaper to smooth out any rough spots.
 Metallic paint needs a smooth surface to look its best.
 Use a damp cotton cloth to remove any dust left over and allow it to dry before the next step.

-The primer I had on hand was gray.
-Most primers come in gray or white.
-This particular can was on the oops shelf and was marked down.
-I just can’t pass that up.
-Normally, I would have used the white primer tinted to a similar color that would match the paint or closely resemble it.
-That’s the best practice, but sometimes you just use what you have.
-I used 2 coats of the primer allowing ample drying time between each coat following the directions on the product label.
-I simply brushed the primer on with a good paintbrush.
+You’re going to need a good primer.
+Most primers come in gray or white, but this particular can was on the oops shelf and was marked down.
+I can’t pass that up.
+Normally, I would have used the white primer and tinted it to a similar color that closely resembles the color of paint I’m using.
+That’s the best practice, but sometimes you use what you have.
+I used 2 coats of this primer.
+Allow ample drying time between each coat of primer, following the directions on the product label.
+Brush the primer on with a good paintbrush.
 Always use a good paintbrush.